Skip to Content

 15 lessons about phishing

 Maybe you've experienced it yourself.
-Get a test email from your IT colleagues to check whether you are alert or click on everything indiscriminately.
-Organizations are keen to combat phishing.
+Receiving a test email from your IT colleagues to check whether you are alert or click on everything indiscriminately.
+Organizations are committed to combating phishing.
 And rightly so, because it works.
-In this longread we go deeper into phishing, awareness and we also tell you how not to do it.
+In this longread, we take a closer look at phishing, awareness and also tell you how not to do it.

 Insurers pay a lot of attention to phishing awareness.
 Not without reason.
-Phishing threatens the cybersecurity of companies.
+Phishing threatens the cyber security of companies.
 Or, in other words: phishing works.
 That is why it is important to make people aware and to train them.
 But how do you go about it?
 And what are the pitfalls?
-In this longread we share the experiences of three members of the Covenant.
+In this longread, we share the experiences of three members of the Association.
 With the intention of inspiring and helping others.
 Because 'security shared is security amplified'.

 What is phishing?

 Let's start at the beginning.
-Phishing is a common concept.
+Phishing is a commonly used term.
 But what is it?
 And what does it cost?
 The Digital Trust Center of the Ministry of Economic Affairs explains on a special page that phishing is a form of internet fraud in which cybercriminals want to steal your personal data or passwords.

 12.8 million

 In 2020, the banks reported that phishing in the payment system cost no less than 12.8 million euros that year.
-And then it only concerns private individuals who have been scammed by fake bank employees.
+And this only concerns private individuals who have been scammed by fake bank employees.

-The total cost to businesses has never been calculated, but we know from the press that the follow-up damage can be high and high amounts are regularly paid for ransomware .
-In addition, companies also suffer from reputational, downtime damage, research and repair costs.
+The total costs for companies have never been calculated, but we know from the press that the consequential damage can be high and that high amounts are regularly paid for ransomware .
+And in addition, companies also suffer from reputational damage, downtime, investigation and repair costs.

-Phishing does not directly lead to having to pay for ransomware, but via phishing systems are often infected with malware (wrong code): the ransomware is paid to render that malware harmless again.
+Phishing does not directly lead to having to pay for ransomware, but systems are often infected with malware (wrong code) through phishing: the ransomware is paid to render that malware harmless again.

 Lesson 1